h-bails/classifieds/README.md

 ***Top nav***

 ![top nav](static/readme/top-nav.png)
 The top nav contains links to login or register if the user is not authenticated.
 If they are, it contains options to create a new ad, view your profile, or logout.
 The logo and a slogan are displayed in the imagery.
+The nav is sticky and stays at the top of the page.

 ***Homepage hero section***